TheEquus/equus-site/content/posts/googlectf-parking/index.md

 ### Level 2
 {{< img level2.png >}}
 Well...
 I can almost see my life flashing before my eyes.
-Solving this through the matplotlib graph it creates would be a pain (especially given that it took about a minute to load the graph itself).
+Solving this through the matplotlib graph it creates would be a pain (especially given that it took about a minute for matplotlib to load the graph itself).
 Clearly, we need to analyse how it's getting the map.

 ## Analysis
 Let's take a look at the [game.py](https://github.com/google/google-ctf/blob/master/2021/quals/hw-parking/attachments/game.py) script first.